Nigeria defender Balogun scores maiden Europa League goal in Rangers win

 - Champions League 2021-22 Power Rankings: Man Utd, Real Madrid & Ajax among the climbers

-In the 18th minute, Balogun rose highest to find the back of the net with James Tavernier's cross and it was also his first goal of the season for the Gers.
+In the 18th minute, Balogun rose highest to find the back of the net with James Tavernier's cross, and it was also his first goal for the Gers in a competitive fixture since he joined them on a permanent deal in July 2020.

 Shortly after the opening goal, Kemar Roofe made it 2-0 with his 30th-minute goal that sealed maximum points for the hosts at Ibrox Stadium.

-The two teams struggled to find the back of the net after the restart but Balogun was replaced by new Super Eagles invitee Calvin Bassey while Zambia striker Fashion Sakala replaced Alfredo Morelos in the 71st minute.
+The two teams struggled to find the back of the net after the restart but Balogun was replaced by new Super Eagles invitee Calvin Bassey in the 64th minute while Zambia striker Fashion Sakala replaced Alfredo Morelos in the 71st minute.

 Balogun made his first appearance in the Europa League back in November 2016 when he was at Mainz 05 and the encounter ended in a 6-1 loss to Anderlecht.

-The victory came as a relief for the Premiership giants after they lost their first two matches to Lyon and Sparta Prague.
+The victory came as a relief for Rangers after they lost their first two matches to Lyon and Sparta Prague.

+Steven Gerrard's men are now third in Group A table with three points after three matches.
+In the other group fixture, 10-man Lyon edged Sparta Prague in a seven-goal thriller.

+Cameroon striker Karl Toko Ekambi scored a brace as the Ligue 1 club extended their perfect run and dominance in Group A with a 4-3 away win.